 A supplement to support healthy digestion

-Made exclusively from kiwifruit, this fiber-rich product offers enzymes to help break down the foods your child eats so more nutrients can be absorbed, prebiotics to feed existing probiotics and promote the growth of new ones and phenolics to help promote and support healthy digestion.
+Made exclusively from kiwifruit, this fiber-rich product offers enzymes to help break down the foods your child eats so more nutrients can be absorbed.
+Prebiotics feed existing probiotics and promote the growth of new ones, and phenolics help promote and support healthy digestion.

-The recommended dosage for kids up to age five is half a capsule – they can be opened and added to foods or beverages – every second day for two weeks, when the dose can be increased to half a capsule daily if needed.
+The recommended dosage for kids up to age five is half a capsule, every second day – they can be opened and added to foods or beverages.
+After two weeks, the dose can be increased to half a capsule daily if needed.
 The recommended dose for kids ages 6 to 12 is one capsule every other day.
 (Ref.
 5)